thomas-gale/pi-gen/README.md

 - Changes the hostname to something like “ethnode-e2a3e6fe” (HEX chunk based on the MAC hash)
 - All binaries run as systemd services and are restarted in case any problem arises

-# Software installed

-## Ethereum clients
-- Geth 1.8.23 (runs by default in light mode)
-- Parity 2.3.8

-## Ethereum components
-- Ipfs 0.4.19
-- Swarm 0.3.11
-- Raiden_0.100.2_armhf.deb
-- Status.im 0.23.8 Beta8 Chaos (runs by default)

-The board may be useful for lots of tasks:
+The board may be particularly useful for the following of tasks:

 - Support other key components of the Ethereum network (Swarm, IPFS, Status, Raiden Network)
 - Run an Ethereum light node